5 great choices for small business funding

 Business incubators typically focus on high-tech sectors such as information technology, industrial technology and biotechnology.
 Manitoba Technology Accelerator (MTA) is one example, which focuses on “helping disruptive technologies reach early customers and then scaling the business.”

 Other incubators will focus on local economic development such as job creation or hosting/sharing services, so it’s worth exploring the options.
-MaRS, an innovation hub in Toronto, can point you to various incubators across Canada.
+You can explore this list of various accelerators and incubators across Canada.

 If your business model is suited to incubation, there are a lot of pros to this approach.
 For one, it’s a supportive environment with like-minded entrepreneurs.
 It may also inspire new ideas or even lead to new alliances or partnerships.
 And you’ll have access to the latest and greatest in technology, without any up-front costs.